 Photo left, shows brake cylinders and linkage, under Carriage 119.
-The Brake Rods, part of the braking system have been manufactered and fitted.
+The Brake Rods, part of the braking system have been manufactured and fitted.
 The brake system was then charged with air, the brakes applied and the system tested, that the brakes hold on for 30 minutes.
 Modifications are still in progress, to deal with an overbraking problem.

 Positioning the Allen couplings of coach 119 in the correct position is the next important task.
 With the coach over the pit, wooden sleepers and packing were laid across the rails at the end of the coach.
 The Allen coupler was placed on top and the packing adjusted, to bring the centre of the coupling to the correct height above the rails.
 The face of the coupler was then positioned, so it was the required distance from the end of the coach.

 The preformed swan neck drawbar was then offered into place and marked up for cutting.
 The cut was at an angle on the drawbar and then a semicircle of metal was removed, so the the drawbar could be welded in the correct position, on a bush.

-The photo on the right, shows the westend coupling in it's final position.
-Note the new, vertical pieces of angle iron, which suport the new Coupler Support Bar (hidden behind Allen Coupler), which is 12ins. lower than original position, which was at top of vertical anngle irons
+The photo on the right, shows the Westend coupling in it's final position.
+Note the new, vertical pieces of angle iron, which support the new Coupler Support Bar (hidden behind Allen Coupler), which is 12ins. lower than original position, which was at top of vertical angle irons

 During the Winter shut down, a new point has been installed adjoining the facing point at Newlands Inn Station.
 A new siding will be laid from the point, long enough to take a full length train.
 This will allow trains to be swapped at Gala events.